Learn all about the revolutionary potential of VAMSTM technology

 Independent groups have published their bioanalytical methods using VAMSTM technology.
 We've examined those methods and summarized important considerations.

-The Mitra® microsampler improves patients lives, and resolves for a variety of logistical issues that have plagued healthcare for years.
+The Mitra® microsampler provides a patient center approach to blood collection, while equally resolving for a variety of logistical issues that have plagued healthcare for years.

 The Mitra device, based on VAMS technology has advantages over DBS cards and filter paper in the areas of collection, processing, and bioanalysis.
 The Mitra device provides the key benefits of working with dried blood, but with a volumetrically accurate, stable dried blood sample that reduces the incidence of reworks.